SynixeTactical/Documents/organization/constitution.md

 Any person at the age of 16 or older wishing to join Synixe Contractors will be able to join as a recruit.

 Persons interested in joining Synixe Contractors will become a Junior Member after attending 2 sanctioned events.
-The person must then go through a minimum 3 month probabtion period.
+The person must then go through a minimum 3 month probation period.
 After this period as a Junior Member, the Senior Members will make a decision on permitting membership to the person.
 If accepted they will become a Member of the community.

 ### 3.3 - Senior Members